tomoum/python/README.md

 ## 1.1.
 This branch

-This branch uses `pipenv` to manage the virtual environment and has a utility powershell script to update the `PYTHONPATH` for python to find imports from the `src/common`. it is a bit of an unconventional way to set up a python project but i like it for the simpler directory structure and lightweight application development.
-Its not suitable for publishing your code to pypi for example.
+This branch uses `poetry` to manage the virtual environment, building and publishing the `mypackage` python package.
+Poetry is a modern all in one python tool that is effective and efficient.
+This is a pretty standard way to structure your python repo.
+This is the template I use for most projects.

+To start developing using this setup after you clone the repository:

+1. `pip install poetry`
+2. `poetry install` tell poetry to create a venv and install all required packages including developer packages.
+3. `poetry shell` launch a shell inside the virtual environment.
+4. `code .` launch vscode.
+Alternatively you can select the python interpreter associated with the virtual environment created in step 2.

+For more information, see the documentation for [poetry](https://pypi.org/project/poetry/)

 # 2. Repository Structure